 Those intense action scenes do also suit director Chris McKay very well.
 He previously directed the sci-fi action movie The Tomorrow War.
 And when it comes to hybrid genres, it’s worth mentioning that he also directed The Lego Batman Movie.

-The script was written by Ryan Ridley (Rick and Morty, Community), while Robert Kirkman gets credit for “original idea”.
+The script was written by Ryan Ridley (Rick and Morty, Community), while Robert Kirkman gets credit for the “original idea”.
 If the name Robert Kirkman seems familiar, it’s probably because he is the writer of The Walking Dead.
 I mean, the actual graphic novels that were adapted into The Walking Dead TV series and various spin-offs.

 In other words, there’s a delightfully skilled crew behind this new horror comedy.
 And most importantly, it’s just extremely well-made and thoroughly entertaining.

 Renfield was released in theaters on April 14, but you can watch it on VOD as of May 2, 2023.
+It will also be available on Peacock from June 9, 2023.

 In Theaters: April 14, 2023